Roasted Branzino Recipe

 How to make roasted branzino

-Step 1- Season the fish.
-Season the fish inside and out with salt, black pepper, and oregano.
-Stuff the cavity of the fish with lemon slices and sprigs of fresh dill.
+Step 2- Stuff the cavity of the fish with lemon slices and sprigs of fresh dill.

-Step 2- Assemble.
+Step 3- Assemble.
 Put the fish on a baking tray lined with baking paper.
 Sprinkle some dill and vegetables around the fish and drizzle everything with olive oil.

-• Create air pockets in the dish.
+• Create air pockets in the fish.
 Use a sharp knife to make a few diagonal slits or grates on the fish.
 Doing this helps crisp up the skin as well as season the fish more efficiently.

 • Crisp it up.
 To make the skin extra crispy, broil the fish for a couple of minutes.